May an employer impose a quarantine on an employee who has traveled internationally during the COVID-19 outbreak?

 Employers should monitor the CDC’s Travel Health Notices and the State Department’s Travel Advisories for the latest guidance on the safety of travel to international destinations.

-As summer approaches, employers will also face questions arising from those employees who take vacation to travel domestically, particularly as State limitations expire or are lifted.
+Employers will also face questions arising from those employees who take vacation to travel domestically, particularly as State limitations expire or are lifted.
 Many states prohibit employers from engaging in behavior alleged to constitute discrimination on the basis of an employee’s lawful off-duty conduct, including personal travel.
 Whether an employee is required, or merely encouraged, by public health authorities to self-quarantine following travel to a COVID-19 hotspot, employers may question whether they can or should take steps to protect other employees from exposure to the returning traveler.